Your rights are set out in an international human rights treaty called the UN Convention on the Rights of the Child (or the UNCRC for short).

 Almost every country in the world – including the UK – has agreed to make sure your rights are protected by signing up to the UNCRC.

-- you have the right to an education (article 28)
+The right to an education (article 28).

-The Scottish Government think that children aged 12 and over should have the right to be even more involved in decisions about their support.
+Currently, the Scottish Government think that children aged 12 and over should have the right to be even more involved in decisions about their support.